Knowing your concrete grinder types — and what they are used for — is critical for successfully completing your grinding & polishing projects

 Power Trowels have been around for many years, they are used in the placement of wet concrete.
-But in recent years manufacturers have learned that with the correct polishing diamonds attached to a float pan, makes a great polishing system with unheard of production rates! while this system is NOT suited for some projects, where it is applicable, it is an awesome choice.
+But in recent years manufacturers have learned that the correct polishing diamonds attached to a float pan, makes a great polishing system with unheard-of production rates!
+While this system is NOT suited for some projects, where it is applicable, it is an awesome choice.

 WHERE WOULD YOU USE A POWER TROWEL?

 This system is a great choice for very large projects 20K sq. ft. and more. the reason for this is its very high production rates. this system is great for warehouses, production facilities and manufacturing floors.